-m: maximum of cfc of the organism per gram (or ppb) that may be accepted number above M causes the rejection of the lot under consideration.
+m: maximum of cfc of the organism per gram (or ppb) that may be accepted

 M: Maximum allowable number of microorganism (cfu) per gram in any one sub-sample.
-Any sub-sample with a number above M causes the rejection of the let under consideration
+Any sub-sample with a number above M causes the rejection of the lot under consideration.